BI-STEM-Away/app_template/README.md

 # app_template
-This is a template made by @samuelbharti defining directory structures, file organization and some basic functions with comments.
+This is a template developed by @samuelbharti defining directory structures, file organization and some basic functions with comments.